 - (1) Part 15 of the Instrument sets out the method to be used by an investment fund to calculate its management expense ratio (MER).
 The requirements apply in all circumstances in which an investment fund circulates and discloses an MER.
-This includes disclosure in a sales communication, a prospectus, a fund facts document, an annual information form, financial statements, a management report of fund performance or a report to securityholders. - Paragraph 15.1(1)(a) requires the investment fund to use its "total expenses" before income taxes for the relevant period as the basis for the calculation of MER.
+This includes disclosure in a sales communication, a prospectus, a fund facts document, an ETF facts document, an annual information form, financial statements, a management report of fund performance or a report to securityholders. - (2) Paragraph 15.1(1)(a) requires the investment fund to use its "total expenses" (other than distributions if these are an expense for the investment fund) before income taxes for the relevant period as the basis for the calculation of MER.
 Total expenses, before income taxes, include interest charges and taxes, including sales taxes, GST and capital taxes payable by the investment fund.
-Canadian GAAP currently permits an investment fund to deduct withholding taxes from the income to which they apply.
-Accordingly, withholding taxes are not recorded as "total expenses" on the investment fund's income statement and need not be included in its MER calculation.
+Withholding taxes need not be included in the MER calculation.